COMP 152 Spring 2021

 The class schedule is available here and is embedded below.
 We will update the schedule regularly.

 Each student will be required to read the assigned text and submit a summary of the reading before class begins.
 These summaries should be between four and 10 sentences long, covering the important points of the reading.
-The summaries should not go into fine detail, but they should highlight things you believe are important to discuss in class, where we will examine the reading in detail.
+The summaries do not need include fine detail, but they should highlight things you believe are important to discuss in class, where we will examine the reading in detail.
+Questions and points that you are uncertain about are welcome parts of these summaries.

 Each student will be required to lead our discussion during one class session during the semester.
-Class leaders will be responsible for:
+The discussion leader is free to structure the class discussion as they like, but a suggested format is:

 Students are not expected to "teach" the topics from the reading.
 We will all learn the concepts together as a class.
 Therefore it is okay and encouraged for students to highlight questions or passages in the reading they want help understanding.